Structured Data Clear Signing Format

 References to values in the container (here an EVM Tx container)

-refers to the enclosing transaction destination address (usually, a smart contract bound to this ERC-7730 through thecontext
+@.valuerefers to the enclosing transaction native currency amount@.torefers to the enclosing transaction destination address (usually, a smart contract bound to this ERC-7730 through thecontextsection)

 Value Interpolation

-field supports embedding formatted field values directly within intent strings using interpolation syntax.
-This allows constructing dynamic, context-aware descriptions of transactions and messages.
+The interpolatedIntent field supports embedding formatted field values directly within intent strings using interpolation syntax.
+This allows constructing dynamic, context-aware descriptions of transactions and messages as an alternative to using individual intent and fields.

 - Reducing the cognitive load on users reviewing transactions